Scotland and the MonarchyTweet

 Presently, there are four commonly accepted verses - the fourth of which was added by William Hickson in the nineteenth century and reads: Nor on this land alone/But, be Gods mercy's known/From shore to shore/Lord make the nations see/That men should brothers be/And form one family/The wide world o'er.

-Since the first version was played at the Theatre Royal in Drury Lane - which most certainly did not include any such verse, in September 1745, there have been many verses added by different authors, but most very quickly became anachronistic, including the "Rebellious Scots to crush" verse which is a reference to the Jacobites.
+Since the first version was played at the Theatre Royal in Drury Lane - which most certainly did not include any such verse (as we show here), in September 1745, there have been many verses added by different authors, but most very quickly became anachronistic, including the "Rebellious Scots to crush" verse which is a reference to the Jacobites.

 There are literally scores of "fifth" verses, as a reading of God Save the Queen: The History and Romance of the Worlds First National Anthem by Percy A. Scholes (London: Oxford University Press, 1954) makes evident.
 There is even a verse about putting "Yankees in a fix".